bzweig633/bzweig633.github.io/cv.md

 [What Does Collecting Look Like?](https://bzweig633.github.io/vikus-nga/): A data visualization of the National Gallery of Art’s recent acquisitions.

 ### Talks, Conference Presentations, and Invited Lectures:

+"Borderlands to Borderless: Using Historical Networks to Reconsider the History of Medieval Nordic Art," NORDIK, Helsinki, Finland, October 2025.

+"Looking with Weirdness: Computer Vision as a New Technique of the Observer," VSAC, Wiesbaden, Germany, August 2025.

+Panel Organizer and Speaker, "Rethinking the Ethics of “Open” in the Shadow of AI," Digital Humanities Conference, Liston, Portugal, July 2025.

 Organizer and speaker, "What is the place of open knowledge communities in the development and use of AI?," Columbia University Libraries, Open Access Week Panel, October 2024.